AndreiMiculita/cifar-10-deeplearning/README.md

 ![Activation functions](activation_functions.png)

-Accuracies for each configuration can be seen in accuracies_with_weight_decay.csv (weight decay = 0.01, one run with learning rates set to 0.01 for RMSprop, 0.001 for Adam and 0.01 for SGD; and one run with learning rates set ti 0.1 for RMSprop, 0.0001 for Adam and 0.001 for SGD) and accuracies_without_weight_decay.csv.
+Accuracies for each configuration can be seen in accuracies_with_weight_decay.csv (weight decay = 0.01, one run with learning rates set to 0.01 for RMSprop, 0.001 for Adam and 0.01 for SGD; and one run with learning rates set ti 0.1 for RMSprop, 0.0001 for Adam and 0.001 for SGD) and accuracies_without_weight_decay.csv (run with learning rates set to 0.01 for RMSprop, 0.001 for Adam and 0.01 for SGD).

 Similarly, loss can be found in loss_with_weight_decay.csv and loss_without_weight_decay.csv.
 For each configuration, there are 2 rows: one for training loss and one for validation loss.